Download This Sample

 This is a fantastic bundle which includes everything you need to know about Galileo Galilei across 23 in-depth pages.
-These are ready-to-use Galileo Galilei worksheets that are perfect for teaching students about the Galileo Galilei who was an Italian scholar best known for his scientific contributions in physics, astronomy, cosmology and philosophy.
+These are ready-to-use Galileo Galilei worksheets that are perfect for teaching students about Galileo Galilei who was an Italian scholar best known for his scientific contributions to physics, astronomy, cosmology, and philosophy.
 He is considered the Father of Modern Science and was known to support the idea of Copernicus and that of a heliocentric universe.

 Complete List Of Included Worksheets

 - Father of Modern Science